PearlCxndy/Umwelt/README.md

 ## Project Description

 The project aims to reflect non-human organisms sensory experiences of world, through an interactive digital installation.
-The project name is derived from the term we found in the book *An Immense World*
+The project name is the term, "Umwelt" that has been mentioned in the book *An Immense World* by Ed Yong.
+This termtranslates to "environment" or "surroundings" but also connotes the particular perspective of a particular organism, shaped by its sensory organs capabilities and perceptual systems.

 ---
 ## Technical Description